 Essential Spare Boat Parts & Supplies

-Boat components and parts break sooner or later.
-It's not so bad when things break while your boat is on its trailer or docked safely, but when something busts while you're out on the water, you can find yourself stranded out in the middle of nowhere.
+Boat parts break sooner or later.
+It's not as bad when things break while your boat is trailered or docked, but when something busts out on the water, you can find yourself stranded out in the middle of nowhere.

 Fuses are prone to bowing, and when they do, the electrical circuits they were protecting become useless.
 Fuse blowout could happen to something minor like the onboard stereo system, or something major like an outboard motor.
 Always carry spare fuses on your boat, especially main engine fuses.

 A cracked, broken, or fouled spark plug can stop your motor dead in the water.
 Always keep plenty of spark plugs on board for emergency repairs, and make sure you have spares to replace the spares.

 Rubber hoses of a few feet in length are essential spare parts to keep on a boat.
 They can be used as makeshift fuel or hydraulic lines, and could come in handy as tie-downs in extreme circumstances.

 Spare hose clamps of varying sizes can hold a worn fuel, water or hydraulic hose or pipe in place temporarily until you can dock safely and make proper repairs.

 5. Cable Ties

 Cable ties are comparable to duct tape as far as versatility goes.
 You can use them to solve a plethora of problems, and they're incredibly handy to have on a boat for unexpected situations.

 Spare light bulbs are essential for all boats that sail after dark.
 Bulbs are fragile, so don't forget to check the spares from time to time to make sure they still work.